 |Where||Warrnambool Racing Club – 2-64 Grafton Rd, Warrnambool VIC 3280|

-An eight-part card is scheduled for Warrnambool on Thursday afternoon, and HorseBetting’s Victorian racing expert presents his best bets and quaddie selections for the meeting.
-The track is rated a Heavy 10, the rail is in the true position, and racing is scheduled to get underway at 1pm AEST.
+An eight-part card is scheduled for Warrnambool on Thursday afternoon, and HorseBetting’s Victorian horse racing expert presents his best bets and free quaddie selections for the day.
+The track is rated a Good 3, the rail is set in the true position throughout, and racing is scheduled to get underway at 1:10pm AEDT.